Factor 1: Market Focus

 Whichever road it takes, XYZ Corp’s choices remain the same—either go shallow and wide, or spend an enormous amount of money to build the necessary expertise in each of these professions.

-When faced with that choice, most companies seem to choose the wide and shallow route, rather than scaling back to go narrow and deep in a vertical strategy.
+When faced with that choice, most companies seem to choose the wide and shallow route, rather than choosing market focus.
 Unfortunately, companies that go shallow and wide are always beaten by those that go narrow and deep—hence the cost of sales and marketing rising faster than revenues.

 In reality, there is a third choice—one that is actually better than either of the above.
 That choice is to go narrow and deep in only one segment at a time.